 Play-dough and putty are often used as part of the heavy work component of a sensory diet.
 They can also help improve a child’s fine motor skills.
 Encourage your child to squeeze, stretch, pinch and roll “snakes” or “worms” with the play clay.
 You can even have your child try to cut the play-dough with scissors.
 (Learn how to make three types of sensory-friendly slime, including putty slime.)

 Different types of painting can help strengthen your child’s hand-eye coordination and manual dexterity.
-Finger painting gives kids an opportunity to use their hands—and to get messy.
+Finger painting gives kids an opportunity to use their hands — and to get messy.
 Painting with a brush helps kids learn to hold a brush and gain greater control using it as a tool.
 (Paint-by-number kits are great for brush painting.)
-To add a little sensory play to the mix, you can even try
+To add a little sensory play to the mix, you can even try scratch-and-sniff painting.

 Divide a handful of uncooked rice into two plastic bowls and have an empty bowl handy.
 Give your child small plastic tweezers and grab a pair for yourself.
 Then, have a race to see who can be the first to transfer their rice into the empty bowl using the tweezers.
 If your child is struggling because the grains of rice are too small, you may want to begin with O-shaped cereal or pony beads.